ujjwalrg/ujjwalrg.github.io/essays/Design-Patterns.md

 4)MVC: We use MVC to organize our code and distribution of behaviors.
 The model contains database- mongo in our case, the view is for user interface- react in our case, and finally, we use react-router for the controller.

  Patterns provide the way to think about how an application works.
 Understanding how an application works make it way easier to debug and fix issues within the application.
-So we shouldn't overlook the benefits of using good design patternsa.
+So we shouldn't overlook the benefits of using good design patterns.